top of page

 I produced this work using a dilapidated house on the island together with fishing nets that had been discarded by fishermen who no longer worked there.

-Using fishing nets individually fastened with packing tape, I covered the hut to express the notion that this dilapidated house reacts (when fluttering in the wind) and is therefore living.
+A piece of polypropylene tape is attached to the fishing net and split like a strand of hair, I covered the hut to express the notion that this dilapidated house reacts (when fluttering in the wind) and is therefore living.
 Tape is fastened with variation in its vertical arrangement and horizontal density so that movement changes like hair depending on the position of the house when wind blows.

 Shangri-La (2014)

-Packing tape colored with oil-based color pen, fishing net, funeral wreath / hand-tied and combed, Rokko Meets Art 2014 (Japan)
+Polypropylene tape, artificial flower, funeral wreath, used fishing net / hand-tied and combed, Rokko Meets Art 2014 (Japan)

 The roots of fiber knot are colored purple, with the appearance of the colors made changeable by the strength and direction of wind on a given day.
 This work shows a natural scene that is a once-in-a-lifetime encounter with the theme of Shangri-La.